top of page

 But that’s certainly not all – this herb is also shown to have potent antiviral, antimicrobial, antifungal and antioxidant qualities.
 It is said to boost the immune system; drinking two to three cups of mountain tea every day is thought to help prevent or fight flu symptoms and stress-related ailments such as chest infections, a foggy head, digestive complaints, fatigue and anxiety.

-Mountain Tea Facts
+Greek Mountain Tea Facts

 There are around 17 varieties of mountain tea.
 The ones considered to be of the highest quality in Greece are: